yohanswanepoel/ansible_apm_test/custom_tower_ee/README.md

 To build that use the following steps as defined here: https://docs.ansible.com/automation-controller/latest/html/userguide/execution_environments.html and https://ansible-builder.readthedocs.io/en/latest/definition/

 ## requirements
-* Podman or docker whichever you prefer
+* Podman or docker whichever you prefer (build is automated in playbook)
-* ansible-builder (already in the requirements.txt file)
+* ansible-builder (already in the requirements.txt file) (build is automated in playbook)
 * pushing this to AWX...

 This command generates a container file that you can build and then use as an execution environment